extoxesses/LaserMat/README.md

 ### Installation
 To use this library is sufficient to add to the enviroment path the directories containing the library.
 Look at the [MatLab documentation] for more information.
 Otherwise, you can use the `addAll.m` script to add all packages.

-### Maitainer
-For any questions or needed write to extoxesses@gmail.com

 [Tsai]: http://www.dca.fee.unicamp.br/~clesio/ia867/referencias_e_notas_aula/CC_TSAI_87.pdf
 [MatLab documentation]: https://it.mathworks.com/help/matlab/ref/addpath.html